A new approach to rational stable parametrized homotopy theory: From spectra of retractive spaces to spectra of retractive Lie algebras

 \subsection{Spectra of retractive spaces}

 None of the material in this section is new.
 We merely collect the concepts and results from retractive homotopy theory that are required to formally develop their spectra.
 Classical references for this are \cite{crabbja} and \cite{maysi}.
 However, we find the treatment in \cite{brau1} and \cite{mal} to be particularly well-suited to our purposes.
-Although we are aware of the important and subtle differences between working with simplicial sets and spaces in the parametrized setting, we will, unless strictly necessary, treat simplicial sets and their geometric realizations interchangeably.
-Accordingly, points in topological spaces will also be identified with the $0$-simplices of the corresponding simplicial sets.
-As usual, we denote by $\catss$ and $\catss^*$ the categories of free and pointed simplicial sets.
+As usual, we denote by $\catss$ and $\catss^*$ the categories of simplicial and pointed simplicial sets, respectively.